Honors College designated an ACTA Hidden Gem for its robust liberal arts curriculum

 The Honors College at Lipscomb University challenges students to “excel beyond” standard general education courses and to be transformed through active participation in its Liberal Arts Heritage curriculum.
 Students are immersed in the great movements of the ancient and modern world and study a variety of disciplines such as history, philosophy, theology, the natural sciences and more.
 In addition to the elevated academic experience, students also participate in unique cultural learning opportunities and engage in top-level academic research as part of their Honors College experience at Lipscomb.

-“The Honors College at Lipscomb University is thrilled to be recognized as one of ACTA’s Hidden Gems,” said Alan Bradshaw, the director of Lipscomb University’s Honors College.
+“The Honors College at Lipscomb University is thrilled to be recognized as one of ACTA’s Hidden Gems,” said Alan Bradshaw, the dean of Lipscomb University’s Honors College.
 “With a 30-year history of deep intellectual engagement of Lipscomb’s top students, the Honors College Liberal Arts Heritage Core Curriculum methodically exposes students to humanity’s most significant topics, questions, ideas, and thinkers by advanced study in core humanities, literature, natural and social sciences and theology.”

 He explained that Lipscomb’s Honors College offers students the option to participate in academic research on or off campus; summer internships; unique cultural, social, and spiritual activities; interdisciplinary projects; leadership opportunities; camaraderie with like-minded peers in a welcoming facility; and a senior project option.